 90% balance paid in two payments: 70% due May 31, 20% due October 31.

 90% balance paid in four equal payments due: February 28, May 31, August 31 and October 31.

 90% balance paid in equal monthly payments through October 31.

-Offered on the Bartram Campus (transportation to San Jose at 5;15 for late shuttles).
-This program is provided free of charge until 5:15 p.m.
-If staying after 5:15 p.m., a daily rate applies.
+Offered on the Bartram Campus (transportation to San Jose at 5:15.
+This program is provided until 5:15 p.m.
+If staying after 5:15 p.m., a rates are $10 per day.